 There are many benefits to getting a good night’s sleep, such as improved decision-making ability, creativity, and productivity.
 In addition, a good night’s sleep can help improve your physical health.
 The number of hours you nap is up for debate – some people need 10 minutes while others need an hour.
 Some people believe all napping is bad.
 I disagree because a nap helps my focus and memory if I have had a long day.
 Use a sleep app to monitor and fine-tune your sleeping habits.
 Everyone is different in terms of how much sleep they need, but it is essential to get enough rest to function correctly.

 According to the CDC, the cost of not getting enough sleep should not be ignored – adults need at least 7 hours per night.
-In addition, sleep deprivation is a leading cause of death in the U.S., so it is essential to get enough shut-eye every day!
+In addition, sleep deprivation is a leading cause of death in the U.S., so getting enough shut-eye every day is essential!